 Tap the Wrench icon to open the Actions menu.

-Tap the Canvas icon at the top right of the dropdown menu
+Tap the Canvas icon at the top right of the drop-down menu

 Scan down and open the Drawing Guide toggle button.